juls-ian/the-searcher-api/doc/workflow.md

    - model
    - migration
    - resources
+   - policies
+   - request
 2. define the relationship on the Bulletin and User model
-3. implement crud features to manage issues
+3. implement crud features to manage bulletins
 4. implement slug generation and register it in the AppServiceProvider
 5. define in the api routes